-Die for Our Ship: Some of the Ship-to-Ship Combat between the Daphne/Emmett and Bay/Emmett shippers mentioned below got up to these levels.
-The more vocal D/E shippers would often take Bay's intial selfishness and Bratty Teenage Daughter tendencies from earlier in the series and turn her into a domineering vixen that has a wimpifified Emmett under her thumb while completely ignoring her Character Development over the course of the season.
+Some of the Ship-to-Ship Combat between the Daphne/Emmett and Bay/Emmett shippers got up to these levels.
+The more vocal D/E shippers would often take Bay's initial selfishness and Bratty Teenage Daughter tendencies from earlier in the series and turn her into a domineering vixen that has a wimpifified Emmett under her thumb while completely ignoring her Character Development over the course of the season.
 On the flipside, the more rabid B/E shippers will twist Daphne up into a possessive and psychotic Yandere that wouldn't think twice to Murder the Hypotenuse, conveniently forgetting the fact that the worst things Daphne ever did were mostly a bunch of failed and largely half-assed attempts at Relationship Sabotage.
-Thankfully, it's died down with the passage of time, and from Daphne ultimately pulling a genuine I Want My Beloved to Be Happy in regards to Emmett and did give him and Bay her blessing.
+Thankfully, it's died down with the passage of time, and from Daphne ultimately pulling a genuine I Want My Beloved to Be Happy in regards to Emmett and giving him and Bay her blessing.

 Ty also received some, despite Bay and Emmett hooking up after they broke up, though that's thankfully died down as well.
 It was reignited when he returned during Season 2.

 Part of the fandom went berserk when Simone (of all people) slept with Emmett.